 - The customer visits a page which lists some or all of your products using WooCommerce Product Table.

 - They use the table’s search, sort and filters to find the products they like, tick the ones they want to buy, and then click the ‘Add Selected to Cart’ button.

-- Once there are products in the cart, the WooCommerce checkout magically appears below the product table.
+- Once there are products in the cart, customers can check out on the same price via a WooCommerce checkout directly below the product table.
 The customer just needs to scroll down to the one page checkout where they review their order, add their name and address, choose shipping and payment methods, and complete the purchase.
+And if you’re using the official One-Page Checkout plugin, then customers can even edit and delete products without clicking elsewhere.
 All on one page!

 How to set up WooCommerce one page checkout with product tables

 So far, you’ve learned why your store needs a WooCommerce one page checkout plugin.
 You also understand how it speeds up the customer journey by letting customers choose products and purchase from a single order form page.
 Next, I’ll tell you how to set it up.